 The semiconductor industry is characterized by frequent claims of infringement and litigation regarding patent and other intellectual property rights.
 Patent infringement is an ongoing risk, in part because other companies in our industry could have patent rights that may not be identifiable when we initiate development efforts.
 Litigation may be necessary to enforce our intellectual property rights, and we may have to defend ourselves against additional infringement claims.
 Such litigation is very costly.
 In the event any third party makes a new infringement claim against us or our customers, we could incur additional ongoing legal expenses.
 In addition, in connection with these legal proceedings, we may be required to post bonds to defend our intellectual property rights in certain countries for an indefinite period of time, until such dispute is resolved.
 If our legal expenses materially increase or exceed anticipated amounts, our capital resources and financial condition could be adversely affected.
-Further, if we are not successful in any of our intellectual property defenses, our financial condition could be adversely affected and our business could be harmed.
-Our management team may also be required to devote a great deal of time, effort and energy to these legal proceedings, which could divert management's attention from focusing on our operations and adversely affect our business.
+Further, if we are not successful in any of our intellectual property defenses, our financial condition could be adversely affected.
+Further, if we are not successful in any of our required to devote a great deal of time, effort and energy to these legal proceedings, which could divert management's attention from focusing on our operations and adversely affect our business.

-Failure to protect our proprietary technologies or maintain the right to certain technologies may negatively affect our ability to compete.
+$Failure\ to\ protect\ our\ proprietary\ technologies\ or\ maintain\ the\ right\ to\ certain\ technologies\ may\ negatively\ affect\ our\ ability\ to\ compete.$